-This is the main University administrative body so far as the management of graduate studies in your field is concerned.
+This is the main University administrative body for the management of graduate studies at the Oxford Internet Institute.
 The Committee is chaired by the Director of Graduate Studies (Dr Taylor) who has broad overall responsibility for the graduate programme.
 Details of the committee are listed in Appendix B: Standing Committees.